Free Operator Tool

 Monthly base rent (exclude variable common-area charges)

-Salaries + ESI/PF — kitchen, FOH, manager
+Salaries + payroll taxes — kitchen, FOH, manager

 Utilities, software, accounting, license renewals, maintenance